Yandex Cloud

 • endpoint_address: Section with parameters of the service connection's internal IP address:

 • subnet_id: ID of the subnet to provide an IP address for the service connection.
-If no subnet ID is provided, a random internal IP address will be assigned from the range of one of the subnets in the cloud network.
+If no subnet ID is provided, a random internal IP address will be assigned from the range of one of the cloud network's subnets.
 This is an optional parameter.

 Note